tdimbs/skf-labs-java/.write-ups/kbid-XXX-DOS-Regex.md

 We want to exploit this problem to create a DoS (Denial of Service) and make the app unavailable.

-We send a long string like

-`aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`

-and wait till the app crashes or exhausts all the resources.
+We now send a very long string and wait till the app crashes or exhausts all the resources.

 ## Additional sources